Complaining to the Anti-Discrimination Board (PDF 140 KB)

 You can contact our

-enquiry service for information about anti-discrimination law and advice about the complaint process.
-Even if your problem is not covered we may be able to tell you who else could help you or suggest other ways to deal with the problem.
+enquiry service for information about anti-discrimination law and to ask for advice about the complaint process.
+Even if your problem is not covered, we may be able to refer you to another service that can help you or suggest other ways to deal with the problem.

 If possible, you should first try to talk to the person or organisation that treated you unfairly.
 Be as calm as you can.
 Tell them that you think this unfair treatment is against the law.
 If you want to, take someone with you.

 Use whatever help you can.
 For example, if it is a work problem you could ask your union for help, or ask a supervisor or manager to speak to the person or people who treated you unfairly.
 The organisation may also have a grievance procedure that you can follow.

 If it's not possible to sort out the problem yourself, the next step is to make a formal complaint to us.